rangle/ngCourse2/handout/routing/config.md

 ## RouterModule ##

 `RouterModule.forRoot` takes the `Routes` array as an argument and returns a _configured_ router module.
-This router module must be specified in the list of imports of the app module.
+The following sample shows how we import this module in an
+`app.routes.ts` file.
+We then import our routing configuration in the root of our application.

 _app/app.routes.ts_